lendefi-dao/dao-docs/Ecosystem/Ecosystem.md

 - events-emits: {AddPartner} event

-- throws: CustomError("INVALID_ADDRESS") if the partner address is zero
+- throws: InvalidAddress if the partner address is zero

-- throws: CustomError("PARTNER_EXISTS") if the partner already has a vesting contract
+- throws: PartnerExists if the partner already has a vesting contract

-- throws: CustomError("INVALID_AMOUNT") if the amount is not within the valid range
+- throws: InvalidAmount if the amount is not within the valid range

-- throws: CustomError("AMOUNT_EXCEEDS_SUPPLY") if the total issued partnership tokens exceed the partnership supply
+- throws: AmountExceedsSupply if the total issued partnership tokens exceed the partnership supply

 ```solidity